-Roots are the first part of the plant to develop, as nothing else in the plant can develop without them.
-Roots also act as a storage house for the plant for leaner times, such as when you go on vacation and forget to water them.
+Roots are the first parts of a plant to develop, as nothing else in the plant can develop without them.
+Roots also act as a storage house for the plant for leaner times, such as when you go on vacation and forget to water your houseplants.

-Stems make up the long, inner plumbing pipes for the plant.
-While the roots absorb the minerals and moisture from the soil, the stem carries those minerals and water up to the top of the plant.
-You'll notice that stems can vary widely in terms of material; some may be flexible and pliable, while some will be fixed and even hard, like a tree trunk.
-The stem is one of the hardest working parts of the plant.
+Stems support the plant structure and make up the long, inner plumbing pipes for the plant.
+While the roots absorb the minerals and moisture from the soil, the stem carries those minerals and water up to the top of the plant and transports sugars made in the leaves down to the roots.

 While not all plants produce flowers, most do produce seeds so that the plant can reproduce.
 The flower is the part of the plant that produces seeds.
 While they may be pretty to look at, they hold a higher purpose in producing small eggs that when fertilized by pollen can become fruit, something that you probably enjoy every day.

 Not all plants create fruit, but you can find many of those that do in your backyard garden.
-Think about tomatoes, carrots, even fruit trees like apple trees and orange trees, that are all products of successful plant growth and fertilization.
+Think about tomatoes, pumpkins, even fruit trees like apple trees and orange trees, that are all products of successful plant growth and fertilization.
 Together, the four parts of the plant create the air that we breathe, flowers to enjoy and food to eat.